LukasHromadnik/NetworkLogger/README.md

     .log()
 ```

-Then after the `Publisher` is subscriber the `log` method prints something like
+Then after the `Publisher` is subscribed the `log` method prints something like
 ```
 ⬆️ POST https://mysuper.api
 Headers: [